 A few days later, Mr. Misadventures went off in the woods for a couple of hours with a hunter he met from Minnesota and captured this gorgeous Great Horned Owl.

 It was the only two owls we saw during our time in Yellowstone, but it was a terrific opening act.
 Along the lines of rare sightings, we saw this coyote hunting mice in one of the meadows.
 We had briefly seen coyotes two other times, but only for a split second.
 This guy gave us a show.
 He was catching mice at a rate of one per minute and it was so fun to watch him hunt, pounce and swallow whole!

 As I mentioned, we saw a lot more elk in September than we had in May, (although still not as many as we say in Grant Teton) and we spent many mornings in various spots watching the dominant males gather their herds and preen.

 Their call is pretty crazy, like a new bugle (or maybe a clarinet) student trying to do scales, and it’s loud!
 (Listen to it here!)

 For Mr. Misadventures it’s all about the bears, his favorite animal.
 And we had plenty of sightings!
 At this time of year, the black bears are focused on getting every last pine nut off the cones in the trees and on the ground.
-We visited a favored spot almost every day and almost every day were rewarded with a mama and her two cubs foraging away undeterred by the dozens of people who were watching them.
+We visited a favored spot almost every day and almost every day was rewarded with a mama and her two cubs foraging away undeterred by the dozens of people who were watching them.